Pueblo Montebello Office

-Rocky Mountain Eye Center's current, eight board certified ophthalmologists diagnose, treat and help to prevent diseases of the eye.
-Rocky Mountain Eye Center's ophthalmologists complete annual eye examinations, perform surgical procedures, assist in specific areas of eye care and prescribe eyeglasses and contact lenses.
+Rocky Mountain Eye Center's current, seven board certified ophthalmologists diagnose, treat and help to prevent diseases of the eye.
+Our ophthalmologists complete annual eye examinations, perform surgical procedures, assist in specific areas of eye care and prescribe eyeglasses and contact lenses.
 Rocky Mountain Eye Center is Southeastern Colorado's only LASIK surgery center.
-Rocky Mountain Eye Center's optometrists are available to assist with your family's optometric needs.
-Rocky Mountain Eye Center's trained optical staff provides assistance with the variety of eye care products available at any one of our optical shops.
+Our eight optometrists are available to assist with your family's optometric needs.
+We have a trained optical staff who can provides assistance with the variety of eye care products available at any one of our optical shops.

 Our doctors treat eye diseases such as diabetic eye disease, glaucoma, cataracts, macular degeneration along with other common or unique eye conditions.
 Other common eye conditions and diseases that our doctors treat regularly include dry eye syndrome, corneal and external disease, vitreoretinal disease, pediatric ophthalmology and oculoplastic conditions.

 At Rocky Mountain Eye Center, we are here to provide the best possible care in a patient-centered environment.
 As a practice, our doctors have committed substantial resources to stay abreast of and utilize the latest technology to help you to see better.
 As you browse through our web site, we hope you will become acquainted with the complete range of services that we offer.
-Rocky Mountain Eye Center appreciates the fact that you are considering us for all of your family's personal eye care needs.
+We are available to assist you in caring for all of your family's personal eye care needs.
 If you have questions or concerns, we would be happy to talk with you.